KhutsoKgwathe/CMPG-323-Project-2---27593657/README.md

 In this project, the API will be connected to a data source to manage the interaction with the data source.

 # Requirements of the API:
-The API must contain at least one:
+The API contain at least one:
 - GET
 - POST
 - PATCH